Tip sheet: Social media best practices

 • Speak on behalf of CIRES, CU, or NOAA

-• Post anything defamatory, discriminatory, harassing, intimidating, offensive or obscene
+• Post anything defamatory, discriminatory, harassing, intimidating, offensive, or obscene

 • Posting content related to CIRES or CU business (institute or university finances, funding, staffing, etc.)